TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 15/Romans 15.25.md

 ---

-but now, I [say], I go unto Jerusalem, ministering unto the saints.
+But now, I say, I am going to Jerusalem, serving the saints.